mohanbyte/learning-resources/angular/readme.md

 ### Component Directives

-A component is completely a form of Component Directive, and it is a simple directive with its templates.
+1. A component is completely a form of Component Directive, and it is a simple directive with its templates.
 These are like custom HTML elements that encapsulate their behavior and appearance, making them reusable components.

+2) One of the main jobs of a component is to specify the HTML template that should be displayed when the component is used.
+This template defines how the component will look and what content it will display.
+3) Component directives are the most commonly used type of directive in Angular projects because they allow you to create reusable and modular pieces of your web page
+4) @component decorator provides additional metadata that determines how the component should be processed, instantiated, and used at runtime

 ### Attribute Directives